 WHO should strategically shift its supportive functions to regions, while the headquarters should focus on core functions.
 Jamison, Frenk and Knaul propose that headquarters should focus on core functions (which transcend the sovereignty of any one nation state, such as research and development, surveillance and response to epidemics, international legal instruments) while regions (and countries, together with other agencies on the ground) should focus on supportive functions (such as problems within countries requiring collective action at international level due to weak health systems).55 Such a structural change would allow a rational division of labor and responsibilities and minimize duplication and confusion.
-Regions and countries could focus on providing strong technical and programmatic support to countries in various aspects of health and health service delivery while headquarters would guide effective implementation of the overall WHO mission.
+Regions and countries could focus on providing strong technical and programmatic support to countries in various aspects of health and health service delivery while headquarters would provide the norms and standards and best practices/guidelines which would guide effective implementation of the overall WHO mission.